What Causes Damp in Bedrooms?

 Moisture is something that often can’t be avoided, and through such activities, you can actually contribute to four pints of water in your home environment every day.

-With modern advancements like double glazing and insulation, it can be really difficult for this mist air to exit your home, and this is when damp can occur.
+With modern advancements like double glazing and insulation, it can be really difficult for this mist air to exit your home, and this is when dampness can occur.

 Poor Heating